 Here are some ways that will help you fix the problems of the Spelling & Grammar checker.

-Checking for spellings and grammar can be easily done manually and this feature works successfully even if Word is not installed.
 You can check for spellings with F7 shortcut key on your keyboard or you can click Review tab from the menu bar and click on Spelling & Grammar.

-File >> Options >> Mail >> under Compose Message, select Always check spelling before sending >> click OK
+File >> Options >> Mail.
+Under Compose Message, select Always check spelling before sending >> click OK.

-Click Tools >> Options >> click Spelling tab >> select Always Check Spelling before Sending
+Click Tools >> Options.
+Click Spelling tab and select Always Check Spelling before Sending

 Click on New Email >> click Review >> Language >> Set Proofing Language >> uncheck Do not check spelling or grammar >> click Set As Default and hit OK button to finalize the settings.